sigp/lighthouse/README.md

 - [sigp/lighthouse](https://github.com/sigp/lighthouse) (this repo): The
 	"integration" repository which provides:
 	- Project-wide documentation
-	- A sub-module for each of the following repos.
 	- A landing-page for users and contributors.
-	- A triage point for issues.
 	- In the future, various other integration tests and orchestration suites.
 - [sigp/lighthouse-libs](https://github.com/sigp/lighthouse-libs): Contains
 	Rust crates common to the entire Lighthouse project, including:
 	- Pure specification logic (e.g., state transitions, etc)
 	- SSZ (SimpleSerialize)
-	- BLS Signature libraries
+	- BLS Signature libraries, and more.
 - [sigp/lighthouse-beacon](https://github.com/sigp/lighthouse-beacon): The
 	beacon node binary, responsible for connection to peers across the network and maintaining a view of the Beacon Chain.